slarwise/interesting-files.nvim/README.md

 nnoremap <space> <cmd>lua require"interesting_files".navigate(vim.v.count1)<CR>
 ```

-This will let you go to the nth interesting file by pressing a number and then
+This lets you go to the nth interesting file by pressing a number and then
-space, e.g. `3<space>` takes you to the third file.
-If you don't prefix it with
+space, for example `3<space>` takes you to the third file.
+If you don't prefix
-a number, it will go to the first file.
+it with a number, it goes to the first file.